unjs/unwasm/README.md

 ## Bindings API

 When importing a `.wasm` module using unwasm, it will take steps to transform the binary and finally resolve to an ESM module that allows you to interact with the WASM module.
 The returned result is a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.
-This proxy allows to use an elegant API while also having both backward and forward compatibility with WASM modules as ecosystem evolves.
+This proxy allows to use of an elegant API while also having both backward and forward compatibility with WASM modules as the ecosystem evolves.

-WebAssembly modules that don't require any imports, can be imported simply like you import any other esm module:
+WebAssembly modules that don't require any imports, can be imported simply like you import any other ESM module:

 **Using static import:**